What happens to my data?

 Where do you store my data and how is it protected?

 - All data is hosted on Amazon’s AWS service.
 Our main servers are located in Virginia, USA.
+For Enterprise customers with our EU data hosting feature, these servers are in the EU.
 You can read more about AWS here.
 Note that we prevent access to information by any third party by encrypting your data in-transit (end-to-end, including within the virtual private cloud at AWS) using secure TLS cryptographic protocols (TLS 1.2), and Advanced Encryption Standard (AES) is used with a 256-bit key to encrypt data at rest including the backups of the information.
 You can read more about security here.

 - All Typeform employees are bound by strict confidentiality agreements.